Kchao1910/PersonalFinanceManager-PFM-/README.md

 * Once you saved the files, open pfm.html on either Chrome, Mozilla Firefox, or Edge.

 # Tutorial
-There are 3 main functionalities features in this web application:<br>
+There are 2 main functionalities features in this web application:<br>

 1) Budgeting
 2) Portfolio Creation
-3) Goal Tracking

 **Budgeting**
 1) Select month to set budget for.